samjones00/docs/docs/_documentation/Debugging.md

 in your `/pathinfo` and ServiceStack will return a dump of all the HTTP Request parameters to help with debugging interoperability issues.
 The RequestInfoFeature is only enabled in [DebugMode](/debugging#debugmode).

-To better highlight the presence of Startup Errors a red warning banner will also appera in `/metadata` pages when in [DebugMode](/debugging#debugmode), e.g:
+To better highlight the presence of Startup Errors a red warning banner will also appear in `/metadata` pages when in [DebugMode](/debugging#debugmode), e.g:

 ![](/images/release-notes/startup-errors.png)